OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the commercial data to answer some key questions, including but not limited
+EDA involved exploring the commercial data to answer some key questions, including but not limited to:

 - What is the overall sales trend?
 - What are the most preferred product categories leading up to/on/after special days?